 Treatment of occupational asthma consists of:

-triggers.
+Trying to reduce your exposure to possible triggers.
 You may try to improve the ventilation in your work area.
 Or you might wear a type of breathing mask called a respirator.

-when you avoid possible triggers and take medicines.
+You may need to change your job if your symptoms do not improve even when you avoid possible triggers and take medicines.
 Talk with your doctor or asthma specialist before changing your job.

 In this article